 - The George Washington University (J.D. with highest honors 2014; Order of the Coif; Editor-in-Chief, The George Washington Law Review); Loyola University Chicago (B.A. in History [with honors] and Economics magna cum laude 2011; Phi Beta Kappa; Alpha Sigma Nu)

-- New York; U.S. Courts of Appeals for the First, Second, and Seventh Circuits; and U.S. District Courts for the Southern, Eastern, Western, and Northern Districts of New York
+- New York; U.S. Courts of Appeals for the First, Second, Third, Seventh, and Ninth Circuits; and U.S. District Courts for the Southern, Eastern, Western, and Northern Districts of New York

 - Law Clerk to Judge Sandra S. Ikuta, U.S. Court of Appeals, Ninth Circuit (2014-2015)